Devwarlt/r-unity-lite/README.md

 R-Unity is a Unity game client for Realm of the Mad God Private Servers.

+## :warning: Important!
+Due possible legal issues, I decided to stop working on this project.
+Do not expect any further update anymore.
+Name and product **Realm of the Mad God** (RotMG) belongs to DECA Games and this project was designed to be an open sourced reference (for educational purposes) to PServer developers.
+If you want to ask or contact me, use my Discord **Devwarlt#8483** for more details.
+Sorry for inconvenience.

 ### Documentation
 See **[documentation][r-unity docs]** (incoming).